Shopify/mobile-buy-sdk-ios/CheckoutAnywhere/docs/Integration/Integration Guide-template.markdown

 	    }
 	}];

-Once the checkout has been updated with the shipping address, the shipping rates can be retreived
+Once the checkout has been updated with the shipping address, the shipping rates can be retreived.

 	// Obtain shipping rates
 	[provider getShippingRatesForCheckout:self.checkout completion:^(NSArray *shippingRates, CHKStatus status, NSError *error) {